 Here, the innovator is presented with instructions on how to complete the exercise and the entries to the previous SWOT analysis with two input sliders next to each item in the list.
 The sliders are labeled "Impact Level", and "Impact Probability".
 A column to the right labeled "Priority Score" displays the results of the exercise.
 Using the sliders, the innovator ranks each strength, weakness, opportunity and threat according to how impactful they could be to their business and to how probable the impact is to happen.
 Based on these inputs the system calculates and displays the results in the priority score column.
-The output of the exercise should be used by the innovator to define a series of short, medium and long term actions to move along the path to commercialization and load them into a "MAF+ list of actions" page.
+The output of the exercise should be used by the innovator to define a series of short, medium and long term actions to move along the path to commercialization.

-Figure 17.
+Figure 24.
 SWOT priority score template in the MAF+.